Shopify

 It is important to note that the value of the embeddingName variable in line 4 must always match the name of the corresponding Shopify-integration in CCM19.
 If the name of your integration differs, you must replace the string Shopify Pixel with the actual name.

-In addition, the Customer Privacy API currently offers four signals to choose from that can be sent once consent has been granted – analytics, marketing, preferences, and sale_of_data.
+In addition, the Customer Privacy API currently offers four signals to choose from that can be sent when consent is granted—analytics, marketing, preferences, and sale_of_data.
 The signals are documented here: https://shopify.dev/docs/api/customer-privacy#collect-and-register-consent.

 By default, the code above sends the analytics and marketing signals.
 Review the linked Shopify-documentation to decide which signals should be sent once consent is granted.
-In the code above, you can enable or disable the signals to- in lines 8–11—setting true sends the signal, while false does not.
+In the code above, you can enable or disable the signals to- in lines 8–11—true sends the signal, while false does not.

 var trackingConsent = {